-- The receipt of at least two satisfactory references (see Section 15) - Verification of the candidate's identity (to comply with the Asylum, Immigration and Nationality Act 2006 (see Appendix E) - A check of the list of those barred from working with children (in some establishments a check of the list of those barred from working with vulnerable adults may also be required) - A check against the prohibition list for teachers and some HLTAs - A satisfactory DBS enhanced disclosure (this will include a check of the barred lists where the postholder will be in regulated activity) - Verification of the candidate's medical fitness (the school will need to make a referral to their Occupational Health Provider in order to seek such verification) - Verification of relevant qualifications - Verification of professional status where required, e.g. Qualified Teacher Status, NPQH - (for teaching posts) verification of successful completion of statutory induction period (applies to those who obtained QTS after 7 May 1999) - (for non-teaching posts) satisfactory completion of the probationary period - (where appropriate) a satisfactory check that the candidate is not disqualified under the Childcare Act 2006.
-Further guidance on eligibility for and undertaking this check is available on the Schools Portal Disqualification Under the Childcare Act
+- The receipt of at least two satisfactory references (see Section 15) - Verification of the candidate's identity (to comply with the Asylum, Immigrationand Nationality Act 2006 (see Appendix E) - A check of the list of those barred from working with children (in some establishments a check of the list of those barred from working with vulnerable adults may also be required for certain staff) - A check against the prohibition list for teachers and some HLTAs - A satisfactory DBS enhanced disclosure (this will include a check of the barredlists where the postholder will be in regulated activity) - If the person has lived or worked outside of the UK, any further checks that theschool considers appropriate - Verification of the candidate's medical fitness (the school will need to make areferral to their Occupational Health Provider in order to seek such verification) - Verification of relevant qualifications - Verification of professional status where required, e.g. Qualified Teacher Status, NPQH - (for teaching posts) verification of successful completion of statutory induction period (applies to those who obtained QTS after 7 May 1999) - (for non-teaching posts) satisfactory completion of the probationary period - (where appropriate) a satisfactory check that the candidate is not disqualified under the Childcare Act 2006.
+Further guidance on eligibility for and undertaking this check is available on the Schools Portal

+Disgualification Under the Childcare Act